Food Drive For Lowcountry Blessing Box Project

 With the holidays right around the corner, the Daniel Island POA will be collecting non-perishable food items, basic toiletries, baby supplies, and anything else that might be considered a blessing.
 Throughout the duration of the collection, items donated will be distributed to local Blessing Boxes by our Daniel Island Community Foundation Resident Advisory Committee and POA staff members.

 Collection will take place Tuesday, October 29th through Monday, November 25th so that supplies can be delivered in time for the Thanksgiving Holiday.
+Please drop off items at the POA office – 130 River Landing Drive, Suite 1C.

 For more about Lowcountry Blessing Box Project, please click HERE or visit them on Facebook at Lowcountry Blessing Box Project.